furqonm/data-engineer/bigquery/data-skew.md

-Here is the Markdown documentation for **Data Skew**, optimized for your GitHub repository.
-This guide explains how to identify and mitigate "hot keys" that cause uneven workload distribution in BigQuery.

----

 # BigQuery Optimization: Handling Data Skew (Hot Keys) ⚖️

 **Data Skew** occurs when data is partitioned or grouped by a key where one value (the "hot key") appears significantly more often than others.
 In BigQuery, this causes one "slot" or worker to do 90% of the work while others sit idle, leading to high **Max Time** vs. low **Avg Time** in your query plan.